UUID Generator guide

 What is the UUID Generator doing with my inputs?

 In plain language: The generator creates random bytes in the browser, sets the UUID version and variant bits for UUID v4, then formats the identifier.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

 What should I double-check before trusting the answer?